Back to overview

 An exempting law degree integrates the academic and vocational stages of training.
 Currently, the only institutions offering an exempting law degree are:

-Please note that you can only qualify via an exempting law degree if you meet the SRA’s transitional arrangements for the SQE.
+Please note that you can qualify via an exempting law degree only if you meet the SRA’s transitional arrangements for the SQE.
 Otherwise, you’ll have to qualify as a solicitor via the SQE.

 For those not intending to study law at undergraduate level, the choice is enormous.
 You should consult your careers adviser and as many guides to courses as you can.